maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

 l_f3 <- loo(f3)
 ```

-To get typical `loo()` summary output, you’d just call one of the objects like so.
+To get typical `loo()` summary output, you just call one of the objects like so.

 ``` r
 l_f0